 My workshop will always need to be a garage first and woodworking shop second.
 To help with my lumber storage, I decided to build my own lumber rack.
-I scoured Pinterest for ideas, but I couldn’t quite find a design that mounted to a wall while still being able to storage large sheets of plywood and long boards simultaneously.
+I searched Pinterest for ideas, but I couldn’t quite find a design that mounted to a wall while still being able to storage large sheets of plywood and long boards simultaneously.

 I decided to make my own design where sheets of plywood would be stored in a large framed shelf, while sporting the traditional arm shelves for storing long boards.
 I also added some small cubbies for storing small cut-offs and specialty pieces of lumber.
 In a phrase, this lumber rack is all about boards in the front and big sheet goods in the back – head the name “Mullet-style” lumber rack.
 While you mull the name over, check out the build video below.